 However, just like Magento 1 is reaching for it’s End of Life in June of 2020, Magento has also determined that it will sunset older versions of Magento 2.
 For starters, 2.0 was deprecated in March of 2018, meaning that when Magento puts out new patches and minor software updates, they don’t invest time and money on the 2.0.x version of Magento.
 This allows Magento to allocate resources more wisely.
-With that in mind, Magento 2.1 is scheduled to reach its end of life in June of 2019 – a full 3 years after it was launched.
+With that in mind, Magento 2.1 reached its end of life in June of 2019 – a full 3 years after it was launched.
 For more details regarding Magento releases and scheduled end of life dates, we have included the following chart:

 On the other hand, Magento 2.3 first debuted in November of 2018 with a wide range of new features and has no planned end of life at this time.
 In fact, we are excited that the Magento 2.3.1 released on March 26, 2019.
 It is tough to predict when Magento 2.4 will be released, but it looks like there’s a long life ahead for 2.3.x.
 In general, Magento is promising a minimum of 12 months of updates for 2.3 (ie. through November of 2019) and 18 months of security patches (ie. through May of 2020).